 This one is a must on PBS.
-It’s been a parent-favorite for many years (it’s been on TV since 1969!).
+It’s been a parent favorite for many years (it’s been on TV since 1969!).
 Kids love it because of the adorable characters and catchy tunes.
-The counting song and letter of the day song gets kids up and dancing.
+The counting song and letter of the day song get kids up and dancing.
 The episodes also touch on topics like kindness and sharing.
-Perfect for kids of all ages, and a lot of parents enjoy it too!
+Perfect for kids of all ages, and many parents enjoy it too!

 6. Super Why

 Another winner of a show that is found on PBS!
 This one teaches kids the alphabet and reading skills.
 In each episode, the characters encounter a problem they must solve.
 So they take a trip into a well-known fable or fairy tale that helps them solve their real-world problem.
 Along the way, they learn new words, how to use words in sentences and sing fun songs.